Lohrran/rpa-queue-system/README.md

 ## Introduction
 It's a queue system simple to understand and easy to use, it was based on different queue system, but mainly in the Blue Prism Tool, from cross internet.

-> The queue system can handle mostly every automation.
+> The queue system can handle mostly every automation and also can safely work with multiples robots at the same automation because the work queue balance implemented.

 ## What it Looks Like?